lancelotj/lancelotj.github.com/about.md

 also why this little website exists: I want to share the knowledge I have learned and the joy I have got with people.

-On this site, I try to make everything simple and easy.
+On this site, I try to make everything easy to read and find by simplifying it.
+There are no categories or tags.
 If you want to read certain article, just search for it.
-If you want to browse all the stuffs I have wrote, just click the [See all posts](http:///archeive.html) link.
+If you want to browse what I have wrote, just click the "See all posts" link at the bottom of the page.

 # Contact